Chapter 24: Limit Breaking Concerto

 Fast-forward to December 9th, two months later.
 A Court of Inquiry is being held to investigate the Turks, and Scarlet informs us that only three Turks have seemingly survived: Tseng, Reno and Rude.
-But just as President Shinra seems ready to condemn the three of them, Rufus barges in, now wearing a new haircut – or rather, his original one from FFVII.
+But just as President Shinra seems ready to condemn the three of them, Rufus barges in, now wearing his original haircut from FFVII.
 Rufus insults the President and then insists the Turks be allowed to stay, bringing up Tseng “shooting” Verdot and Elfé as evidence.
 So your plan is to storm in, offer a character witness piece that they surely must have brought up already, and act like everything is solved?
-And what’s weirder: it works!
+And what’s weirder still: it works!

 Rufus and the remaining three Turks chat on a helipad after the fact, and the dialogue implies that Rufus and Tseng arranged this all the way back when Rufus was in his cell and wanted to talk to Tseng alone in exchange for Verdot’s location (possibly implying the court of inquiry scene was a show for the public record).
 Rufus now has the Turks in his pocket, and they will be perfectly loyal to him.
 Tseng offers the “comfort” that they will carry out their orders to the letter as part of their pride in their jobs, “for the Chief.”
 Oh good!
 This 100% excuses Reno committing mass murder during FFVII.

 Just then, an alarm goes off: Cloud and Barret have just restarted AVALANCHE and are bombing the Sector 5 reactor this very second.
-That’s right: no recontextualizing Barret’s taking on the AVALANCHE mission and name, not now or ever.
+And like I already said: there will be no re-contextualizing Barret’s taking on the AVALANCHE mission and name, not now or ever.
 Tseng dramatically lets out his ponytail, putting him in his FFVII appearance, saying this is the beginning of a new Turks.
 “But one thing remains the same.”
 “The pride in our work.”
 Now let’s pridefully drop part of the city onto another part of the city.
 No I am not giving that up, it’s the biggest fault in the entire plot!
 For fuck’s sake, you didn’t account for it at all, you just tried to pretend it never happened both in the prequels and the sequels!

 At this point, the game rolls credits, but that’s not the end of it.
 After the credits, we fast-forward to Meteorfall.
 It seems the Turks (Tseng, Reno, Rude, and now Elena) have been orchestrating the evacuation of the city, presumably on Reeve’s orders if you want to keep all the canon in line.
 Unfortunately, the evacuation of Sector 5 is going very poorly, and the Turks themselves are nearly killed in what’s either a collapse or a blast of magic from Meteor.
 Luckily, they’re joined by a small army: all of BC’s playable Turks are still alive, as is Verdot, and they have been living in hiding.
 You know… sitting out on some of the most important events in world history until the last possible moment.
 It seems the four Turks knew they were alive, too?
 Geeze, when in this process did Tseng tell Elena her sister was really alive?
 She doesn’t seem surprised to see her.
 Was it immediately?
 After joining the Turks, maybe?